Letting go of control… and being OK with it.

 - Live Simply

-Which point above resonated the most with you?
+Which quote or reminder above resonated the most with you?
 And what else do you try to keep in mind to stop yourself from worrying about things you can’t control?
-Leave a comment below and share your thoughts and insights.
+Leave a comment below and share your thoughts and insights with us.

 Also, if you haven’t done so already, be sure to sign-up for our free newsletter to receive new articles like this in your inbox each week.